SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> var sortedNumbers = bubbleSort(numbers, greaterThan)
     << // sortedNumbers : Int[] = [8, 6, 5, 3]

-Closures are just like a function except you don't give them a name when you declare them.
+Closures are the same as functions with one difference: you don't give them a name when you declare them.
-They are written as code surrounded by braces (``{}``) and have their arguments separated from their body by ``in``.
+You write a closure as code surrounded by braces (``{}``) and use ``in`` to separate the arguments from the body.

+..
+EDIT: Second sentence above reads better is singular closure.

 .. testcode:: closure